Services in Ontario

 JusticeNet

 JusticeNet is a not-for-profit organization that can help people find legal services when their income is too high for legal aid and too low to afford legal fees.
-Their website has a list of lawyers, paralegals, and mediators who charge reduced fees based on your income and the size of your family.
+Their website has a list of lawyers, paralegals, and mediators who charge reduced fees based on your income and family size.
 You must register and pay a small fee to use their services.

 Website